 Another thought some people may be wondering, what about fabric softeners, dryer sheets, or other aspects of the laundry process?
 To be honest, I’m not the best person to ask for those things.
 I’ve never used fabric softeners, and have no interest in starting to use them.
 I think my clothes and linens come out just fine without them!
 But for the super curious, I have heard that adding a cup of white vinegar to the rinse cycle of a washing machine can act as a fabric softener.
 Again, I don’t have a burning desire to necessarily try it out for myself, but if anyone else does let me know how it goes!

-I hope this post has been a fun read, and maybe inspiring for anyone looking to start making their own laundry detergent!
+I hope this post has been a fun read, and maybe inspiring for anyone looking to start making their own laundry detergent and try to live a more eco friendly life!
 As it turns out, making DIY zero waste laundry detergent is fun, easy, frugal, and something even someone like me (who has almost no DIY experience) can succeed at.
 Enjoy!

 DIY Zero Waste Laundry Detergent